It may still be winter, but summer will be here before you know it. That means pool party season is coming!

 4. What Types of Toys and Games Will Be Allowed in the Pool?

 Swimming toys and games should be suited to the age group and swimming levels of those at the party.
-Keep these factors in mind when picking out swim toys and games for the party.
+Keep these factors in mind when picking out swim toys and games for the pool party.

 - Swim Rafts – A child can be flipped over, either accidentally or intentionally.
 If they are not a strong swimmer, the shock from the flip may limit their ability to stay afloat or get back above water.
-If you decide to have swim rafts at your party, make sure you add “No Flipping the Rafts” to your ground rules.
+If you decide to have swim rafts at your pool party, make sure you add “No Flipping the Rafts” to your ground rules.

 - Toys that Sink (golden coins, etc) – Toys that sink to the bottom of the pool must be kept away from the pool drain.
 If a sunken toy is near the pool drain, the child might get stuck from the pressure of the drain.